DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The majority of patients respond well to symptomatic treatment.

-In those with the sporadic form, 18% of individuals will eventually develop SLE; there is no evidence of progression to SLE in familial chilblain LE.
+In those with the sporadic form of chilblain LE, 18% of individuals will eventually develop SLE; there is no evidence of progression to SLE in cases of familial chilblain LE.

 © 2020 DermNet New Zealand Trust.